 We continuously defer the work until it’s looming over alarmingly, leaving us no choice but to undertake the unpleasant task.

-It’s a logical deduction because despite reserving the demanding ones for last, they will remain forever in your minds and drain your energy.
+It’s a logical deduction because despite reserving the demanding ones for last, they will remain forever in your mind and drain your energy.

 3. Multiple Choices

 From the moment he wakes up to the end of the day, he schedules every minute of the day to gain maximum productivity.

 4. Countless Distractions

 Seven distractions typically hound us every 60 minutes, not to mention the five minutes of struggling to get back.

-Tools like RescueTime allow you to track your screentime, websites, and even categorize the websites according to their importance.
+Tools like Rescue Time allow you to track your screen time, and websites, and even categorize websites according to their importance.

 Time blocking veritably kills distractions.
 As you allocate blocks for a specific purpose, your focus remains on them, saving you from meaningless distractions.

-During your life, how often do you hear, or say “Sorry, I didn’t have time to get it done.” or the more frequent phrase “Ah, I am busy at the moment.
+During your life, how often do you hear, or say, “Sorry, I didn’t have time to get it done.”
+Or the more frequent phrase, “Ah, I am busy at the moment.
+Maybe next time?”

-Time blocking weeds out such phrases forcing you to take accountability for missed commitments—commitments that could be as simple as meeting a friend or doing a favor to your colleague.
+Time blocking weeds out such phrases, forcing you to take accountability for missed commitments—commitments that could be as simple as meeting a friend or doing a favor to your colleague.

-So, we fulfill promises by making time for them.
+So, we fulfill our promises by making time for them.
 Now that you’re aware of the benefits of time blocking, let me show you how to apply it smartly.

-How to Effectively Use Time Blocking
+How to Use Time Blocking Effectively

-To get started, make a list of essential and non-essential jobs for starters.
+To get started, make a list of essential and non-essential jobs, for starters.

 1. Prepare a list of Daily Tasks.

 Still, whenever the mood strikes, we often pick up random jobs we usually ignore.
-Such as; conducting an employee’s meeting you’ve been dragging in favor of another job.
+Such as; conducting an employee’s meeting, you’ve been dragging in favor of another job.
 Folding the laundry lying around for a week.

-Write down those basic activities followed by less frequent, and last the scarcely considered projects.
-As you jot down all, estimate the time of each task and allocate them on a priority basis.
+Write down those basic activities followed by less frequent, and lastly, the scarcely considered projects.
+As you jot down all this, estimate the time of each task and allocate them on a priority basis.

 This exercise follows The Pareto Principle to help you categorize primary and shallow tasks.
-Mr. Juran developed this concept suggesting that out of ten projects merely two hold importance.
+Mr. Juran developed this concept, suggesting that out of ten projects merely two hold importance.